Types of Data

 b) State one advantage and one disadvantage of Chidi choosing to use this type of data.

-b) One advantage of Chidi using this data is that he saves a lot of time that he would have had to use collecting it himself.
+- One advantage of Chidi using this data is that he saves a lot of time compared to collecting it himself

 Additionally, in this case the data is 10 years old and people’s preferences might have changed a lot in that time.
-Furthermore, the survey he found only gave people 5 choices – it might be excluding a particular cuisine which is currently very popular such as Mexican.
+Furthermore, the survey he found only gave people 4 choices – it is missing many other options.